Jardins Artigas (1904)

 By car: road C-16, or la C-17 plus C-26.

-The guided tour of the Artigas Gardens lasts one hour, for individuals, and one and a half hours for groups by coach.
-The visit explains the industrial past of La Pobla de Lillet, the arrival of Antoni Gaudí i Cornet to the town, and the architectural features of the only wet garden projected by the great architect.
-The visit is adapted for schools.
+The one-hour guided tour is only available for groups of up to 20 people.
+The tour explains the industrial past of La Pobla de Lillet, the arrival of Antoni Gaudí i Cornet in the town and the architectural features of the only humid garden designed by this brilliant architect.
+The tour is tailored to the schools.

 Prices and discounts

 Reduced ticket (retired people, young people's license, students and regional accommodation): € 4.00.

 Reduced entrance (local accommodation and restoration, and Culture Berguedà card): € 3.80.